ConEmu/ConEmu.github.io/en/SettingsFar.md

 Off - ConEmu will NOT receive external drops On - Drops allowed (Far confirmation dialog) 3rd-state - same as "On", but w/o confirmation

 #### Overlay  {#id1548}
-Create and display overlay transparent snapshoot of files are dragged
+Create and display overlay transparent snapshot of files are dragged

 #### Shell icons  {#id1553}
 Show icons of dragged iterms